kubernetes/enhancements/keps/sig-api-machinery/3352-aggregated-discovery/README.md

 cases for publishing the discovery document per group-version and this KEP will solely focus on introducing the new aggregated endpoint.

 Watchable discovery is also outside the scope of this KEP.
+Polling with ETag support is sufficient for most users.

 ## Proposal

-We are proposing a new endpoint `/discovery/v1` as an aggregated endpoint for all discovery documents.
-Discovery documents can currently be found under `apis/<group>/<version>` and `/api/v1` for the legacy group version.
-This discovery endpoint will support publishing an ETag so clients who already have the latest version of the aggregated discovery can avoid redownloading the document.
+We are proposing augmenting the current discovery endpoints at `/api` and `/apis` with an new content negotiation accept type.
+This endpoint will serve an aggregated discovery document that c ontains the resources for all group versions.
+ETag support will be provided so clients who already have the latest version of the aggregated discovery can avoid redownloading the document.

 We will add a new controller responsible for aggregating the discovery documents when a resource on the cluster changes.
 There will be no